Rahamt-Musawi/Knowledge-Kiosk/README.md

 # Knowledge-Kiosk
 ## Introduction
 This application is basically empowered by OpenAI API and can be customized based on your need.
 It can answer any question and play the role of your assistance.
+New functionalities can be easily added on the backend in the future.

 ### Note
 It still needs improvements on the backend and frontend.
 The UI is currently not optimized for dark themes.